rudolph-est/springrestlab/Readme.md

 1. Using the supplied base project run "mvn install" and confirm that maven has no errors.

-2. Create a new Controller in the base package:
+2. Create a new Controller in the "demo" package:
   - Name the controller anything you like.
   - Annotate the Controller with @Controller.